One of the Collison questions is

 Mastery learning is better, adjusting for time spent.
 Students are better prepared even for concepts that are not explicitly tested in the periodic assessments.

 Only 7 studies met Slavin's quality criteria (and most of these are randomised), finding indeed a median effect size of ~0, with the maximum being 0.25, and even that study had issues, he claims.
-Sample sizes here ranges from 6 classrooms the least, and 4 entire schools at most, covering Math and reading, in grades 1 to 9.
+Sample sizes here range from 6 classrooms the least, and 4 entire schools at most, covering Math and reading, in grades 1 to 9.
 The studies ran for between 5 weeks and a year.
 Note, this is for the claim "Given the same amount of instruction".

 Mastery learning is better, adjusting for time spent.
 Students are better prepared, but only for those concepts explicitly tested in the periodic assessments.